-This statement describes how the Directors foster effective stakeholder relationships aligned to the Company's purpose, and how the Board has demonstrated its responsibility to ensure meaningful stakeholder engagement and considered their views when making decisions.
+This statement describes how the Directors foster effective stakeholder relationships aligned to Arla Foods Limited's purpose, and how the Board has demonstrated its responsibility to ensure meaningful stakeholder engagement and considered their views when making decisions.
+The statement also covers Arla Foods UK PLC and Arla Foods Holding UK Limited as direct and indirect parent companies respectively, to Arla Foods Limited.
+The statements relating specifically to these entities can be seen within their annual accounts obtainable from Companies House.
 The section describes how the Directors have had regards to the matters set out in section 172(1) to (f) and forms the Directors' statement required under section 414CZA of the Companies Act 2006.